strands-project/strands_documentation/README.md

 On the first run, an oauth header for github will be generated, which allows the script to make more requests.
 By default only public repositories will be scraped, but you can also scrape private repositories using the `--private` flag.

+The script will then download all repositories in the organisation, excluding those specified in `conf/conf.yaml`.
+You can use a different config by passing a file to the `--conf` flag, which should contain the same keys that the one in the `conf` directory has.
+Packages with a wiki page will also have those cloned and added to the docs directory.
+You can ignore wikis using the `--noiki` flag.

+With the `--datasets` flag, the scraper will go through dataset urls given in `datasets/datasets.yaml` and download the html pages specified there, converting them to markdown.
+Images on the pages will also be downloaded to the `datasets/images` directory.

+If you run the scraper with the `--pkgxml` flag, the `package.xml` file for each package will be downloaded as well.
+You can then run the scraper again with the `--package-index` flag to generate a markdown file with information about each package that was downloaded, based on the package xml.